Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 3. Use rodent repelling trash bags

-One way to keep raccoons away is to ask yourself, “What do raccoons hate?” and then incorporate that into your pest control strategy.
-And that is exactly what the makers of rodent repelling trash bags did.
+One way to keep raccoons away is to ask yourself, “What do raccoons hate?” and then find ways to incorporate these things into your pest control strategy.
+It’s all about making your yard an unappealing environment for raccoons.
+To do that, we recommend hitting them where it hurts— the trash cans where they like to scavenge!

-Mint-X Rodent Repelling Trashbags incorporates corn mint oil, methyl salicylate, camphor oil, and eucalyptus oil in the formulation of its plastic bags.
-The minty fresh scent will keep raccoons away as they hate this strong smell.
+Mint-X Rodent Repelling Trashbags incorporate corn mint oil, methyl salicylate, camphor oil, and eucalyptus oil in the formulation of its plastic bags.
+The minty fresh scent will keep raccoons away as they, like many other pest animals, are put off by strong herbal scents.

 raccoon

-Because these aromatic additions are all-natural raccoon deterrants, they do not pose a health risk to those who take out the trash.
+Because these aromatic additions are all-natural raccoon deterrents, they do not pose a health risk to those who take out the trash.
+Plus, bonus, they’re pleasantly scented and the smell of mint covers normal garbage odors.

-The minty fresh smell will mask the telltale smell of food, stopping them from opening it up the bags and going through your trash.
-At the same time, it also makes your garbage area a lot less smelly.
+The minty fresh smell will both put off raccoons and mask the telltale smell of food, stopping them from opening it up the bags and going through your trash.

-Did you know you can make your own homemade raccoon repellent using some choice pieces from your spice rack?
+Did you know you can make your own homemade raccoon repellent using ingredients from your very own spice rack?

 Raccoons have a sensitive sense of smell that they use to sniff out food, predators, and potential mates.
 Because of this, their noses are easily offended by certain smells, one of which is pepper.